6:30 already? Ugh.

 I’m a failure as a mom!

-I strive for optimism, but when I’m tired (or crabby, or stressed, or hormonal), I flounder in negative thinking patterns.
+I try to be optimistic, but when I’m tired—or crabby, or stressed, or hormonal—I flounder in negative automatic thoughts.

-Do you mutter negative comments about yourself, too?
+Do you mutter negative comments to yourself, also?

 - What a klutz.

 Maybe you don’t mean them.
 They’re filler words, the mindless internal chatter of everyday life.